inileshverma/Power-BI/README.md

 Filtering by quarterly data can help determine which periods see higher content releases, allowing strategic planning for future launches.

 ## Final Conclusion:
-The Spectra Tiles Data Analysis project successfully provides a data-driven understanding of content performance on the platform.
-The insights derived from the Power BI dashboard will help the platform owner make informed decisions about content acquisition, genre expansion, and subscriber engagement.
+Through this project, I successfully built an interactive Power BI dashboard that provides valuable insights into Spectra Tiles' content performance.
+The analysis helps in understanding audience preferences, content trends, and areas for strategic improvement.

 By leveraging these findings, Spectra Tiles can:
-✅ Optimize content selection based on audience preferences.
+- Optimize content selection based on audience preferences.
-✅ Expand in high-performing genres and regions.
+- Expand in high-performing genres and regions.
-✅ Improve strategic planning for content releases in 2024 & 2025.
+- Improve strategic planning for content releases in 2024 & 2025.
-✅ Drive higher user engagement and subscription growth.
+- Drive higher user engagement and subscription growth.